 4. Snow

-Snow is one of my favorite subjects for macro photography.
+Snow is one of a favorite subjects for macro photography.

 Why?